 Same, [FHA]

-53.1 (1.1) In addition to the objects mentioned in subsection (1), the objects of Ontario Power Generation Inc. include the following, in addition to any other objects, relating to the FHA:
+53.1 (1.1) In addition to the objects mentioned in subsection (1), the objects of Ontario Power Generation Inc. include the following, in addition to any other objects:

 [OLC Note: I’m wondering if the proposed structure of setting out FHA objects as “in addition to” the general objects of the OPG will sufficiently communicate the idea that both sets of objects are to be carried out concurrently by the OPG.]

-1. Exercising the powers and rights and performing the duties and obligations assigned to it under that Act.
+q.0.1. to exercise the powers and rights and to perform the duties and obligations assigned to it under the [Fair Hydro Act], and to engage in activities to facilitate the implementation of the FHA, including:

-2. Entering into contracts and undertakings on behalf of special purpose financing entities, including pre-formation contracts and undertakings and as principal in relation to matters permitted by that Act subject to the right of reimbursement from amounts available to the financing entity.
+1. Entering into contracts and undertakings on behalf of special purpose financing entities, including pre-formation contracts and undertakings and as principal in relation to matters permitted by that Act subject to the right of reimbursement from amounts available to the financing entity.